 Unitil's distribution utilities deliver electricity and/or natural gas to all customers in their service territory, at rates established under traditional cost of service regulation.
 Under this regulatory structure, Unitil's distribution utilities recover the cost of providing distribution service to their customers based on a historical test year, in addition to earning a return on their capital investment in utility assets.
+In addition, the Company's distribution utilities and its natural gas transmission pipeline company may also recover certain base rate costs, including capital project spending and enhanced reliability and vegetation management programs, through annual step adjustments and cost tracker rate mechanisms.

-As a result of a restructuring of the utility industry in New Hampshire, Massachusetts and Maine, Unitil's customers have the opportunity to purchase their electricity or natural gas supplies from third-party energy supply vendors.
+As a result of a restructuring of the utility industry in New Hampshire, Massachusetts and Maine, Unitil's customers, with the exception of Northern Utilities' residential customers, have the opportunity to purchase their electricity or natural gas supplies from third-party energy supply vendors.
 Most customers, however, continue to purchase such supplies through the distribution utilities under regulated energy rates and tariffs.
 Unitil's distribution utilities purchase electricity or natural gas from unaffiliated wholesale suppliers and recover the actual approved costs of these supplies on a pass-through basis, as well as certain costs associated with industry restructuring, through reconciling rate mechanisms that are periodically adjusted.

-In 2011, the Company completed base rate cases for: Unitil Energy; the electric and gas divisions of Fitchburg; the Maine division of Northern Utilities; and Granite State.
-The completion of these rate cases resulted in increases in annual distribution revenues of: \$10.2 million for Unitil Energy; \$3.3 million and \$3.7 million for the electric and gas divisions of Fitchburg, respectively; \$7.8 million for the Maine Division of Northern Utilities.
+In 2011 and 2012, the Company completed base rate cases for: Unitil Energy; the electric and gas divisions of Fitchburg; the New Hampshire and Maine divisions of Northern Utilities; and Granite State.
+The completion of these rate cases resulted in increases in annual distribution revenues of: \$10.2 million for Unitil Energy; \$3.3 million and \$3.7 million for the electric and gas divisions of Fitchburg, respectively; and \$3.7 million for the New Hampshire and Maine divisions, respectively, of Northern Utilities.
 Granite State received approval for an increase of \$2.2 million in annual revenue.
-The New Hampshire division of Northern Utilities requested an increase of \$5.2 million in annual distribution revenues in its base rate case filing.
-The Company is currently in settlement discussions with the NHPUC regarding its base rate case filing for Northern Utilities' New Hampshire division and a final rate order is expected in the first quarter 2012.
-See "Rate Case Activity" in Part I, Item 1 for additional information on these rate cases.
+Additionally, in 2011 and 2012, the Company completed rate filings that resulted in increases in annual revenues, through step adjustments and cost tracker rate mechanisms, of: \$1.5 million for Unitil Energy; \$0.5 million for the electric division of Fitchburg; and \$0.3 million for Granite State.

-On August 1, 2011, the MDPU issued an order approving revenue decoupling mechanisms (RDM) for the electric and natural gas divisions of the Company's Massachusetts combination electric and natural gas distribution utility, Fitchburg.
-Revenue decoupling is the term given to the elimination of the dependency of a utility's distribution revenue on the volume of electricity or natural gas sales.
+On August 1, 2011, the MDPU issued an order approving revenue decoupling mechanisms (RDM) for the electric and natural gas divisions of Fitchburg.
+Revenue decoupling is the term given to the elimination of the dependency of a utility's distribution revenue on the volume of its electricity or natural gas sales.
 One of the primary purposes of decoupling is to eliminate the disincentive a utility otherwise has to encourage and promote energy conservation programs designed to reduce energy usage.
 Under the RDM, the Company will recognize, in its Consolidated Statements of Earnings from August 1, 2011 forward, distribution revenues for Fitchburg based on established revenue targets.
 The established revenue targets for the gas division may be subject to periodic adjustments to account for customer growth and special contracts, for which RDM does not apply.
 The difference between distribution revenue amounts billed to customers and the targeted amounts is recognized as increases or decreases in Accrued Revenue which form the basis for future reconciliation adjustments in periodically resetting rates for future cash recoveries from, or credits to, customers.
-The Company estimates that RDM applies to approximately 25% and 10% of Unitil's total annual electric and natural gas sales volumes, respectively.
+The Company estimates that RDM applies to approximately 27% and 11% of its annual electric and natural gas sales volumes, respectively.
 As a result, the sales margins resulting from those sales are no longer sensitive to weather and economic factors.
 The Company's other electric and natural gas distribution utilities are not subject to RDM.